CaoAssignments/guides/junit4.md

 # JUnit Setup

-Open the [github link](https://github.com/Darleenie/junitDemo) and download the files into a folder named `junitDemo`.
+Open the [JUnit Demo](https://github.com/Darleenie/junitDemo) and download the files into a folder named `junitDemo`.
 The test will pass because there is nothing in it.
 You should complete the TODO sections.

 ## General IDE (Terminal)